 Thermal shell air leaks are sealed through strategic use and installation of air-tight materials.
-Leaks are detected and leakage rates measured with the assistance of a blower-door test.
+Leaks are detected and leakage rates measured with the assistance of blower door tests.
 This measure applies to the sealing of thermal shell air leaks in existing residential homes with a primary electric heating and/or cooling source.

 Eligibility